phankanp/InstaTeam-Spring/README.md

-A project management software.This application uses Spring boot, Hibernate, Apache DBCP, and H2 database to create a Java web application.
+A project management software.
+This application uses Spring boot, Hibernate, Apache DBCP, and H2 database to create a Java web application.
 The application lets users create projects, add roles to a project (e.g. developer or designer), assign collaborators, and manage the project.

 # Steps